-DBT comes with JAWS script files which support JAWS 9 or higher.
-Please note that these are for English use and now also for Russian use.
-The JAWS script files for using DBT in Russian were developed by Elita Group.
+DBT comes with JAWS script files which support JAWS version 9 or higher.
+Please note that JAWS scripts are language-specific.
+There is a set for English use and now a set for Russian as well.
+(The JAWS script files for using DBT in Russian were developed by Elita Group.
+In addition, Freedom Scientific has been including JAWS script files for DBT, with localizations for many languages, since JAWS version 2020.)

 - Insert + h - Lists hot keys and what they do.